 How to find keywords?

-Text indexes differently in different stores: in the App Store, search algorithms parse a title, subtitle, and list of keywords; in Google Play, — a title, short and full descriptions.
-So, it's meaningless to add keywords to the app description in the App Store but definitely worth a try to add them in Google Play.
+The way that text is indexed differs between stores.
+In the App Store, search algorithms analyze a title, subtitle, and list of keywords.
+In Google Play, they analyze a title, short description, and full description.
+Adding keywords to the app description in the App Store may not be effective, but it's worth considering adding them in Google Play.

 Let's sum it up: